manoj-mone/alerts-list-ntnx/README.md

 You have to specify the Nutanix cluster that you wish to connect to before running the app.

 To do so, open the `alerts-list-ntnx/request.py` file using a common text editor like Sublimetext or vim.
 An example is shown in the file as well.
 You will have to just replace the IP address of the cluster and the credentials you would use to login as well.
-Save and quit from the file.
+Save the file and quit from the editor.

-After this you could run this app
+You are now all set to run this app

 Run the app